dgryski/go-perfbook/performance.md

 need to do the sorting all at once.

-When writing a package to be used by others, avoid the temptation to optimize up front for every single use case.
+When writing a package to be used by others, avoid the temptation to optimize upfront for every single use case.
 This will result in unreadable code.
 Data structures by design are effectively single-purpose.
 You can neither read minds nor predict the future.
 If a user says "Your package is too slow for this use case", a reasonable answer might be "Then use this